How can I get a VAT exemption? What kind of document is needed?

 Yes, we can change both the briefing and the wrap-up session without any extra charge.
 We can also offer both of these activities online if you prefer that option.

-Is it possible to find a school the matches our specific interest?
+Is it possible to find a school that matches our specific interests?

 When can I know the school and teacher that I will shadow?

-After receiving the payment, we will start looking for the ideal school for your job shadowing.
+After receiving your payment, we will start looking for the ideal school for your job shadowing.
 We will inform you about the school as soon as we have confirmed it.
-Usually, the principal selects the teachers to be shallowed only a couple of days before the visit starts, depending on their situation and workload.
+Usually, the principal selects the teachers to be shadowed only a couple of days before the visit starts, depending on their situation and workload.
 Therefore, please expect to know about “your teacher” only when you enter the school.
-As in many cases, there are several teachers that you will shadow during the program, knowing your teacher is not even significant.
+In many cases, there are several teachers that you will shadow during the program, so knowing your teacher is not so significant.

 It would be best if you waited for the grant.
 You can register and book, but we still won’t be able to move on with the arrangements until we received the payment.